Crazy Canyon Journal

 in Kids

-I want my kids to appreciate getting outside, especially since we live in Montana.
-So, how can you foster a love of the outdoors in your kids when everything from social media to organized sports to academics competes for their time and their priorities?
-Easy, you lure them with toys, technology, and food.
-Here’s how you do it.
+How can you foster a love of the outdoors in your kids when everything from social media to organized sports competes for their time?
+Lure them with toys, technology, and food.
+Here’s how.

 1. Cheap(ish) Toys